Medici tenor viola: History

 The instrument was made in Cremona in 1690, and so far as is known, it has remained in Tuscany since it was delivered to the Medici court.
 The ruler at the time was Cosimo III de' Medici, but it was his son, Ferdinando de' Medici, Grand Prince of Tuscany, who was known for his patronage of music.

 It is in exceptional condition, which probably indicates that there has been relatively little demand to play an instrument of this type.
 In Stradivari's time violas came in two sizes, tenor and alto.
-Tenor violas have become obsolete, whereas alto has become the standard voicing for violas.
+Tenor violas have become largely obsolete, whereas alto has become the standard voicing for violas.
 There were originally two violas in the Medici set, the other being an alto: the two instruments appear to have become separated in the late 18th century.

 Since the 19th century the tenor viola has belonged to Florence's conservatory, the Conservatorio Luigi Cherubini, which acquired a collection of musical instruments from the time of the Grand Duchy of Tuscany.
 In an inventory made by the conservatory in 1863 the instrument was given a value of only £1,000, whereas the cello from the same set was valued at £7,000.